open-telemetry/opentelemetry-collector-contrib/exporter/coralogixexporter/README.md

     private_key: "xxx"

     # Traces emitted by this OpenTelemetry exporter should be tagged
-    # in Coralogix with the following application name
+    # in Coralogix with the following application and subsystem names
     application_name: "MyBusinessEnvironment"
+    # Deprecated: [v0.47.0] SubSystem will remove in the next version
+    subsystem_name: "MyBusinessSystem"

     # Timeout is the timeout for every attempt to send data to the backend.
     timeout: 30s